Hive Developer Portal

 lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.

-The first time you use steempy, you will be prompted to enter a password.
-This password will be used to encrypt the steempy wallet, which contains your private keys.
+The first time you use beem, you will be prompted to enter a password.
+This password will be used to encrypt the beem wallet, which contains your private keys.

 You can import your Hive username with following command: